 In 1999, Stevens and Schutzbach developed an empirical method to overcome apparent weaknesses in the Wastewater Production (WWP) method.
 It was observed that the WWP method appeared to overestimate BI from large basins (ADF >5 mgd) and underestimate BI from very small basins (ADF <0.1 mgd).
-The WWP method is strongly dependent on the minimum measured flow value in the depth and velocity regime with the greatest potential for measurement uncertainty.
+The WWP method is strongly dependent on the minimum measured flow value, during which time it is often challenging for open channel flow meters to obtain accurate measurements of depth and velocity.
 In some small basins the BI estimate using the WWP method was observed to generate negative values.
-The Stevens/Schutzbach (SS) equation uses a curve fitting technique to increase the reliability of the BI estimation at flow metering locations with very low or very high flows and in basins heavily influenced by pump station flow.
-Equation 6 is the empirically derived Stevens/Schutzbach equation that was used to estimate base infiltration in the OCSD basins.
-For equation 6 to be valid, units of mgd must be used for MDF and ADF values.